hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 p { background-color: gainsboro; }
 ```

-Then the HTML file would just need a
+Then the HTML file would need a
 `<link>` element that specifies a value
 of the `href` attribute that points to
 the location of the CSS file (relative or